sivel/speedtest-cli/CONTRIBUTING.md

 # Pull Requests

-Pull requests should be made against the `working` branch.
+Pull requests should be made against the `devel` branch.
+Pull requests should be made from a git feature branch.
+Pull requests will not be accepted that:

+1. Are not made against the `devel` branch
+1. Are submitted from a branch named `devel`
+1. Don't pass pep8/pyflakes/flake8
+1. Do not work with Python 2.4-3.4 or pypy
+1. Add python modules not included with the Python standard library

 # Coding Guidelines

 In general, I follow strict pep8 and pyflakes.
 All code must pass these tests.
-Since we support python 2.4-3.4, pyflakes reports unknown names in python 3.  pyflakes is run in python 2.7 only in my tests.
+Since we support python 2.4-3.4 and pypy, pyflakes reports unknown names in python 3.  pyflakes is run in python 2.7 only in my tests.

 # Supported Python Versions

-All code needs to support Python 2.4-3.4.
+All code needs to support Python 2.4-3.4 and pypy.

 # Permitted Python Modules